mrpdaemon/nvpowermizerd/README.md

 which will create the `nvpowermizerd` executable.
 You can then run this executable directly, or add it to your X session's startup applications so it is run automatically.

+To see debug logs launch with:

+    nvpowermizerd -v

+To specify which GPU nvpowermizerd should manage use:

+    nvpowermizerd -g 1

+You can use `nvidia-settings -q gpus` to see available GPU's and their ID's.